Al3zama1/swe-notes/CCNA/16 - Classic Spanning Tree Protocol (STP).md

 * Each remaining collision domain will select one interface to be a **designated port** (forwarding state).
 The other port in the collision domain will be **non-designated** (blocking)
 * Designated Port Selection:
 	1. Interface on switch with lowest root cost.
-	2. Interface on switch with lowest bridge ID
+	2. Interface on switch with lowest Bridge ID

 ![](./img/stp-block-redundant-ports.png)
 * The connection between SW2 through interface G0/0 and SW3 through interface G0/1 is redundant.
 Therefore it must be blocked.